Python Playground Help Center

 How does Python Playground work?

-Python Playground is a browser extension that provides a complete Python development environment right in your browser.
+Python Playground is a complete Python development environment that runs entirely in your browser.
+It is available as a standalone website and as a Chrome extension.
 Here's how it works:

-• Full Python Environment: The extension includes the complete Python standard library plus support for popular packages like NumPy, Pandas, Matplotlib, Requests, and many more.
+Full Python Environment: Python Playground includes the complete Python standard library plus support for popular packages like NumPy, Pandas, Matplotlib, Requests, and many more.

 How do I save my code?